leBluem/ac_apps/README.md

+(Note: there are no releases, just download the individual files above)

 # ac_apps
-small apps for Assetto Corsa, mostly python, some in lua, either published already on RaceDepartment or on CSP discord
+Small apps for Assetto Corsa, mostly python, some in lua, either published already on RaceDepartment or on CSP discord
  - CustomShadersPatch discord: https://discord.gg/nM4Xkrt
  - Sol discord: https://discord.gg/wBqYuBd